Code-Institute-Submissions/tgc07-project02/README.md

 # London Food Hygiene Ratings

-## Interactive Front End Development with Javascript
+## Interactive Frontend Development Milestone Project
 A live demo of this project can be viewed [here](https://andrewsui.github.io/tgc07-project02/index.html).

 This project is a single page application designed as a mock-up of what the UK Food Standards Agency's Food Hygiene Rating Scheme search feature could potentially look like.
 The data set used in this project has been limited to just London data in order to prevent the data folder size from getting too large.